gariasf/wareader-chat-parser/README.md

       message: 'All good, thanks',
       dateString: '02-06-2018', // Computed with toLocaleDateString() using 'en-BG'
       dateDay: 6,
-      time: '23:48' // Computed with toLocaleDateString() using 'en-BG' },
+      time: '23:48', // Computed with toLocaleDateString() using 'en-BG'
+      isPreviousAuthor: false, // Previous author is the same as the current one
+      isNextAuthor: false // Next author is the same as the current one },
   ],
   authorList: [ // 'System' user is not added to this array